Florida extends voter registration deadline after website problems

-Florida Gov. Ron DeSantis said Tuesday the state is briefly extending its voter registration deadline after its website crashed in the final hours of availability.
+Florida Gov. Ron DeSantis briefly extended the state's Tuesday voter registration deadline hours after its website crashed in the final hours of availability.

 Florida residents now have until 7 p.m.
-ET on Oct.
-6 — the same day that DeSantis made the announcement — to register online or in-person, Secretary of State Laurel Lee said in an emailed statement.
+ET on Tuesday to register online or in-person, Secretary of State Laurel Lee said in an email.

 But Cloudflare’s CEO, Matthew Prince, said that increased traffic to election sites Monday night didn’t appear to be an attack.